ibm-cloud-docs/vpc/vsi_is_profiles.md

 ## Compute
 {: #compute}

-Compute profiles are best for workloads with intensive CPU demands, such as high web traffic workloads, production batch processing, and front-end web servers that can benefit from 2 GiB of memory for every 1 vCPU of compute.
+Compute profiles are best for workloads with intensive CPU demands, such as high web traffic workloads, production batch processing, and front-end web servers.
 The Compute profile family includes profiles with and without [instance storage](/docs/vpc?topic=vpc-instance-storage).
-The following table shows all Compute profiles available for &reg; x86-64 processors.
+The following table shows all Compute profiles that are available for Intel&reg; x86-64 processors.

 Compute profiles with the cx2d prefix are available in the US South (Dallas), US East (Washington DC), Canada (Toronto), United Kingdom (London), EU Germany (Frankfurt), Japan (Tokyo), Japan (Osaka), and Australia (Sydney) regions.
+{: preview}

+3rd generation profiles with the cx3d prefix are available in the Dallas region to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+For more information about the capabilities of the new profiles, see [Next generation instance profiles](#next-gen-profiles).
 {: preview}

 | Instance profile | vCPU | Cores | GiB RAM | Bandwidth Cap (Gbps) | Instance Storage (GB) |